KuanChia-Chen/Humanoid_Hanoi/README.md

 bash setup.sh
 ```
 at the root directory of this repository.
 This script will setup a new conda env, install some additional pip packages, and install mujoco210.

-You also need to have ar-software installed in order to run the Digit async simulation.
-Download it from the Google Drive [here](https://drive.google.com/file/d/1CbesyvdkN1s_V36csKk-cA5IdmaPGGlu/view?usp=sharing), unzip it and move it to your home directory.

 You might need to install ffmpeg, with
 ```